 Dusty 'Sunrise' at Core of Galaxy (Artist's Concept)

 This artist's concept depicts the current record holder for the most luminous galaxy in the universe.
-The galaxy, named WISE J224607.57-052635.0, is erupting with light equal to more than 300 trillion sunset; it was discovered by NASA's Wide-Field Infrared Survey Explorer, or WISE.
+The galaxy, named WISE J224607.57-052635.0, is erupting with light equal to more than 300 trillion suns.
+It was discovered by NASA's Wide-Field Infrared Survey Explorer, or WISE.
 The galaxy is smaller than the Milky Way, yet puts out 10,000 times more energy.